 The application for the USDA Rural Development loan for Phase I has been accepted by the USDA.
 USDA provided conditional approval of the Phase I loan for 40 years at 2.375% interest rate.
+If the rate is lower at the time of closing, the Township will receive the lower rate.
 To close the Phase I loan, Oshtemo must complete the engineering design of the sewer system, receive USDA approval to proceed to contract bidding, receive bids, and select a contractor.
 That process will establish the amount of the loan.
 The notional schedule for Phase I is as follows:

 - Complete engineering design of Phase I sewer extension – Spring 2019

 - Receive USDA approval to proceed to bidding – January 2020